unixorn/works-with-home-assistant/README.md

 | [Securifi Peanut Smart Plug](https://smile.amazon.com/gp/product/B00TC9NC82) | Small cheap smart plug with power switch.
 Claims to monitor the energy consumption of the plugged-in device, but monitoring doesn't work. ||

 ## Z-Wave

-A note on dimmers: Lutron holds a patent for sending status back to hubs on their RadioRA2 system.
-Not all zwave dimmers license this patent, so some act weird.
-Leviton is known to license this patent, and their dimmers work well.

 | Name   | Description                                      | Notes           |
 | ------ | ------------------------------------------------ | --------------- |